 A master’s degree can prepare you to be a world-class leader in virtually any industry.
 Spring Arbor University’s online business programs integrate Christian values that can transform you into a highly-regarded, highly-successful leader with wisdom in business and in life.
-Programs such as the online Master of Arts in Strategic Communication & Leadership and the online MBA, include coursework that reinforces some of the most essential strategic communication skills that will make you a top Christian leader.
+Programs such as the online Master of Arts in Executive Leadership and the online MBA, include coursework that reinforces some of the most essential strategic communication skills that will make you a top Christian leader.

 Leadership Guided by Christ